© Sebastian Kennerknecht

-Wild cats and their prey need well-trained to effectively protect them from poachers and other threats.
+Wild cats and their prey need well-trained patrols to effectively protect them from poachers and other threats.
 Developed by a consortium of NGOs, SMART (Spatial Monitoring and Reporting Tool) is an accessible computer-based platform used to measure, evaluate and improve the effectiveness of wildlife law enforcement patrols.

 A key component of Panthera’s conservation strategy is law enforcement.
 In order to be effective, these law enforcement patrols need to be coordinated and monitored.